rune-rs/rune/book/src/1_foreword.md

 before.

 Truth be told, I'm scared that people will tell me that I'm wasting my time.
 This has already been done, or "Why not just use X?".
-An X so glaringly obvious that all of my efforts are wasted.
+An thing so glaringly obvious that all of my efforts are wasted.

 But you actually don't need a reason.
 It can simply be for The [Joy of Creating], and then it's just you spending your own time as a hobby.
 No harm